nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 ### Can I work during the migration?
 Although it is possible, **we recommend not to** work while the migration is happening.

-If your project benefits from branch management, any configuration you would do in that time frame would not be taken into account by the migration tool, and could lead to conflicts if you decide to merge changes afterwards.
+Any configuration you would do in that time frame would not be taken into account by the migration tool, and could lead to conflicts if you decide to merge changes afterwards.

-If your project does not benefit from branch management, any change made during the migration will be lost.

 ### Where is the result?
 See the <a href="#integrating-changes">integrating changes</a> section.